 One of the best alternatives to Gatorade is Nuun’s electrolyte tablets.
 Each tablet is sweetened with Stevia and only has 1 gram of sugar!

 Swiss Army knives are a classic.
 The Swiss Army Huntsman Knife is the perfect compact multi-tool for hikers.
-With several blades, a bottle opener, corkscrew, tweezers, and wood saw, this 4-ounce multi-tool has everything one would need on the trail.
+With several blades, a bottle opener, corkscrew, tweezers, and a wood saw, this 4-ounce multi-tool has everything one would need on the trail.

 Gifts for the Hiker That Has It All